 We don’t use large, long line caught fish such as Tuna or Swordfish, yummy as they are, it takes so long for them to grow into such majestic fish and there is a lot of by-catch including albatrosses that are thrown away, it’s just wrong and there are plenty more sustainable and delicious fishes out there.

-When we need disposable plates, cutlery, containers etc we use palm leaf plates and sustainable bamboo cutlery.
+When we need disposable plates, cutlery, containers etc we call on Sydney Packaging for their range of palm leaf plates and sustainable bamboo cutlery.

 Palm leaf plates are 100% biodegradable, with no chemicals or synthetics used in their manufacture, they can also be mulched, given for animal fodder, or used upside down on garden beds as a mulch.
 The leaf of the Areca palm is extensively cultivated in South India.
 The leaf sheath naturally dries, falls and regenerates.